necavit/web/blog.davidmr.es/articles/json-shcema.md

 }
 ```

-This short and simple schema is telling us that the array items are JSON objects with properties: `username` and `email_address`.
-Seeing that the only required attribute is the `username` field, our question is now answered.
-Moreover, we get to know that email addresses are formatted accordingly (they are not just usernames of an unknown domain, for example) and that usernames are never empty: their mininmum length is 1.
+This short and simple schema is telling us that the array items are *JSON objects* with the following properties: `username` and `email_address`.
+Seeing that the only *required* attribute is the `username` field, our previous question is now answered.
+Moreover, we get to know that email addresses are [formatted accordingly](http://json-schema.org/latest/json-schema-validation.html) (they are not just usernames of an unknown domain, for example) and that usernames are never empty: their *mininmum length* is 1.
 Both properties are of type `string`, so no ambiguity is left to this particular service answer.

 ## Tooling ##